panagiotamoraiti/panagiotamoraiti.github.io/_publications/2025-07-15-paper-title-number-4.md

 # permalink: /publication/2010-10-01-paper-title-number-2
 # excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'
 date: 2025-07-15
-venue: 'IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM2025)'
+venue: 'IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM 2025)'
 paperurl: ''
 videourl: ''
 # citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'